-Table 2 includes a complete list of the individual evaluation indicators used by the district, paraphrased for brevity.
+Table 2 includes a complete list of the individual evaluation indicators used by the charter district, paraphrased for brevity.
 It also shows the conceptual structure district actors used as a framework for evaluation.
 Each indicator is grouped into one of 7 dimensions of professional excellence: Achievement, Character, Instruction, Classroom Culture, Systems and Planning, Student and Family Relationships, and Personal Effectiveness.
 District leaders developed the rubric criteria "in-house," after an extended process of engaging school leaders and teachers in conversation about what they considered to be the most important aspects of teaching.
 These standards were further reinforced during each school year as part of school leader and teacher professional development activities.
-However, no systematic administrator norming or calibration efforts were made to ensure identical rating practices across schools.
+Administrator rating practices were not systematically normed or calibrated across schools.
+Nevertheless, as I discuss in my results, the relative ratings of teachers within and across schools proved to be highly correlated.

 School leaders rated their staff autonomously, based on their holistic impressions from the first half of the school year.
+School leaders who conducted evaluations held roles explicitly focused on instructional leadership, and their perspectives were informed by frequent formal and informal classroom observations and other coaching interactions with staff throughout the school year.
 Evaluation ratings were shared with each teacher as part of a formal mid-year review meeting, and teachers also completed a separate self-evaluation of the same criteria in preparation for that discussion.
 The entire activity was intended to be formative in nature, and was not systematically tied to any specific high stakes pay or personnel decisions.

 As detailed in Table 1, a total of 747 teacher-ratings were documented over the three year period of the study, representing ratings of a total of 506 individual teachers by 45 individual administrator evaluators.
-77% of full time teachers in participating schools received at least one fully documented mid-year review.
-56% of these teacher ratings had either one (29%) or more than one (27%) missing score across the 47 indicators.
-District records indicate that this primarily occurred when evaluators felt they did not have enough information to determine a rating on a particular dimension.
+77% of full time teachers in participating schools received at least one fully documented mid-year review, with increasing within-school participation rates over time.3 56% of documented teacher ratings had either one (29%) or more than one (27%) missing score across the 47 indicators.
+Charter district records indicate that this primarily occurred when evaluators felt they did not have enough information to determine a rating on a particular dimension.
 In order to avoid dropping the entire evaluative record for these teachers, I employ an Iterative Chained Equations (ICE) approach to impute the missing indicators, using data from non-missing indicators to arrive at predicted values.